Hey Kids (Start Here)

 Get out of my lab, Newt had said.

-Geiszler, don’t be a dick, Dr. Lightcap had said.
+Geiszler, c’mon, Dr. Lightcap had said.

 Mako will always love in a deep, wide, quiet swath that makes up too much of who she is.

-So Mako smiles at him and says, “you’re so old.”
+So Mako smiles at him and says, “You’re so old.”

-Newt takes her on a cab ride around the ruined bay and shows her how to get into the Wall and where the stairs are.
-They climb up in the dark and Mako is worried because it is far and high and they have no water and they have no food and Newt is very tired.
-But when they make it to the top, the view is beautiful and Mako can smell the Pacific.
+When they make it to the top, the view is beautiful.
+Mako can smell the Pacific.
 It smells different than the Atlantic.
-It is wider and wilder, and stretches so far so brightly.
+It’s wider and wilder and stretches so far so brightly.
 They sit on the concrete, their feet hanging over the edge, their arms hooked over the lowest horizontal bar of the guardrail, and they look down at the waves that crash along its base.

 “Are you kind to Dr. Gottlieb?”
 Mako asks.
 “Because I believe he loves you very much.
 I believe he has loved you for a long time.”